 Since its original authorization in 1935, Title V of the Social Security Act has been amended several times to reflect an ongoing commitment to improving the health and well-being of our Nation's mothers, children and their families.
 Block-granted in 1981, with new accountability requirements added in 1989, Title V has remained a vitally important public health program specifically targeted to the MCH population.
 A more complete history of Title V can be found in Appendix A of the Supporting Documents to the Title V MCH Block Grant Application/Annual Report Guidance.

 Changes in the nation’s public health care systems, population demographics, health care financing systems and information technology have created new opportunities for improving access to health care and delivering quality public health services to the nation’s MCH population (which includes women, mothers, infants, children, adolescents, CSHCN and their families).
-This Guidance document for the state Title V MCH Block Grant programs capitalizes on the emerging opportunities and reflects a major transformative effort within the Health Resources and Services Administration’s (HRSA) Maternal and Child Health Bureau (MCHB), in conjunction with its partners and stakeholders, to restructure the Application and Annual Reporting process.
-The transformative changes that have been made are intended to facilitate an increased alignment of State Title V program efforts with other MCHB investments and to demonstrate the vital leadership role that state Title V programs provide in assuring and advancing public health systems that continually assess and readily respond to changing MCH population needs.
-Relative to the state’s submission of a yearly Application, Annual Report and Five-year Needs Assessment, the aims of the MCH Block Grant to States program transformation are threefold: (1) reduce burden to states; (2) maintain state flexibility; and (3) improve accountability.
+This Guidance document for the state Title V MCH Block Grant programs capitalizes on the emerging opportunities and reflects a major effort within the Health Resources and Services Administration’s (HRSA) Maternal and Child Health Bureau (MCHB), in conjunction with its partners and stakeholders, to restructure the Application and Annual Reporting process.
+The changes that have been made are intended to facilitate an increased alignment of State Title V program efforts with other MCHB investments and to demonstrate the vital leadership role that state Title V programs provide in assuring and advancing public health systems that continually assess and readily respond to changing MCH population needs.
+Relative to the state’s submission of a yearly Application, Annual Report and Five-year Needs Assessment, the aims of the MCH Block Grant to States program changes are threefold: (1) reduce burden to states; (2) maintain state flexibility; and (3) improve accountability.

-In addition to changes that will impact the preparation and submission of the state MCH Block Grant Application/Annual Report and Five-year Needs Assessment report, the transformation process called for redefining the working framework for MCH services.
+In addition to changes that will impact the preparation and submission of the state MCH Block Grant Application/Annual Report and Five-year Needs Assessment report, the process called for redefining the working framework for MCH services.
 Figure 1 depicts the interim framework that was developed.

 Relative to the changes occurring in public health systems and the delivery of health care, the Title V MCH Services Block Grant program will continue to provide critical support to assure the health of mothers, infants, children, including CSHCN, and their families.
-The services of the Title V MCH Block Grant program serve to complement the expanded health insurance coverage being provided through the Patient Protection and Affordable Care Act (ACA).
+The services of the Title V MCH Block Grant program serve to complement services funded through health insurance coverage.
 Specifically, the Title V program will continue to serve as a safety-net provider for the MCH population by providing gap-filling health care services, as well as essential public health services, to the MCH population.
-These functions will lend valuable support to the successful implementation of the ACA.
 Without Title V, the public health system responsible for serving some of the nation’s most vulnerable populations would be seriously jeopardized.

 III.
-MCH Transformation and Revision of MCH Block Grant Application/Annual Report Guidance
+Revision of MCH Block Grant Application/Annual Report Guidance

 Vision and Mission

 While the purpose and goals of the Title V MCH Block Grant program are specified in the Title V legislation, as indicated above, clearly articulated Vision and Mission statements serve a useful role in helping to guide priority setting within the federal and state MCH programs.
-The following Vision/Mission statements were developed as part of the MCH Block Grant transformation process.
+The following Vision/Mission statements were developed as part of the MCH Block Grant program revisions.

 Figure 1